 The important thing here is education.
 Make sure you can handle these phone calls, emails or letters, particularly being careful of the phone calls.
 These toner phoners are trained to make you feel like you have to pay now and you don't have time to "double check something real fast."
 Don't let them pressure you or your employees into making an unlawful payment, always double check, and stick with your reputable toner providers.

-US Copy is your trusted source for the latest copiers, large format printers, document management systems, and IT solutions in New Orleans.
+US Copy is your trusted source for the latest copiers, document management systems, and IT solutions in New Orleans.